 How do You Make Payments on an Income Sharing Agreement?

 Unlike most student loans where your monthly repayment is based on how much you owe or what interest rate applies, income sharing agreements have a fixed payment.
 This amount usually ranges between $200-$400 each month regardless of the balance owed under the loan.
+There are differences in outstanding balance vs principal balance in how payments are applied.
 Colleges determine the monthly amount and the length of time it will take to repay your debt, but this is usually a set number that cannot be changed.

 Most of the time, you will make your payments on your income share agreement back to your college that signed the agreement with you.
 No need to worry about how to void a check because most of these repayment plans can be EFTs.